-Painting with orchestral colors
+Painting with orchestral colours

 This concert is part of the Symphonic Friday - Large series.